Skip to content

 “there is a lot more to business analytics than BI dashboards and even prescriptive analytics.
 Indeed, there is a full range of business analytics tools available … and … these analytics types work together to support superior business decision-making.”

-As predictive and prescriptive analytics are forward looking, I think it is important to better understand the differences between them.
+As predictive and prescriptive analytics are both forward looking, I think it is important to better understand the differences between them, and also, how they work together.
 To illustrate, think of these two types of analytics as two different GPS systems for your supply chain.
 One tells you there is likely to be heavy traffic on the road ahead (predictive), while the other provides you recommendations on how to take an alternate route (prescriptive).
-While both these forward-thinking analytics sound similar, you can see that they serve distinctly different purposes.
+While both these forward-looking analytics sound similar, you can see that they serve distinctly different purposes.

 ” … think of these two types of analytics as two different GPS systems … One tells you there is likely to be heavy traffic on the road ahead (predictive), while the other provides you recommendations on how to take an alternate route (prescriptive).”